nitintokas/cs632/hw2/README.md

 predict.py : predicts the output

-validation1.npy and train1.npy are validation and training numpy array files
+validation1.npy : validation numpy array file used for prediction of cats and dogs images

 predictions.txt contains prediction results